-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the consolidated financial position of LGI-GTIS Holdings, LLC and Subsidiaries at November 13, 2013 and December 31, 2012, and the results of their operations and their cash flows for the period from January 1, 2013 through November 13, 2013 and the year ended December 31, 2012, in conformity with U.S. generally accepted accounting principles.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the consolidated financial position of LGI-GTIS Holdings, LLC and Subsidiaries at November 13, 2013, and the results of their operations and their cash flows for the period from January 1, 2013 through November 13, 2013, in conformity with U.S. generally accepted accounting principles.